UNU-CS at 2019 HKyIGF

-Last May 25, United Nations Univerisity Institute in Macau (UNU in Macau) Senior Research Assistant Don Rodney Junio joined the panel discussion at the Hong Kong Youth Internet Governance Forum.
+Last May 25, United Nations University Institute on Computing and Society (UNU-CS) Senior Research Assistant Don Rodney Junio joined the panel discussion at the Hong Kong Youth Internet Governance Forum.
 Under the theme “Can Fintech Save the Underprivileged”, Don shared his insights in the area of women and digital skills for the Gig Economy.

 Information and communications technologies (ICTs) could expand opportunities and empower people who have access to them.
 Ensuring gender equality in ICT access is thus paramount in achieving a more inclusive society.
 However, facts and numbers reveal a different story- in general, women lag behind men in terms of access and use of ICTs from the beginning.